BateBo-2000/Huffman-Compression/README.md

-# Huffman / LZW Archiver — Command Line Compression Tool
+# Huffman Command Line Compression Tool

 ## Overview

-This project implements a command-line archiver that compresses multiple files and directories into a single archive using either the **Huffman** or **LZW** compression algorithm.
+This project implements a command-line archiver that compresses multiple files and directories into a single archive using the **Huffman** compression algorithm.
 The program supports full archive lifecycle operations including creation, extraction, integrity verification, listing, and incremental updates.

 The focus of the implementation is **correctness**, **algorithmic compression**, and **efficient memory usage**, while handling archives that may be larger than available RAM.